|

-If Montanans ever decided to select a “state rock formation”, a pretty good argument could be made for the Madison Limestone.
-This “Madison Formation” can be seen in many of our state’s more recognizable landscapes (listed below).
-The photo above shows cliffs of Madison Limestone at the south entrance to the Gates of the Mountains area.
-The photo was taken from Upper Holter Lake (part of the Missouri River; 20 miles north of Helena).
-Here is a list of other places where you can see outcroppings of the same Madison Limestone.
+If Montanans ever decided to select a state rock formation, a pretty good argument could be made for the Madison limestone.
+This "Madison Formation" (aka Madison Group) can be seen in many of our state's more recognizable landscapes (listed below).
+The photo above shows cliffs of Madison limestone near the southern end of the Gates of the Mountains Recreation Area.
+Below is a list of some other places where you can see outcroppings of Madison Limestone.
+It can be found near the surface in the sky-blue areas (labelled "uPZ" in some places) on this Geologic Map of Montana (click on the map to enlarge it when the page opens up).

-1. The Bridger Mountains and the Horse Shoe Hills (Bozeman area)
+1. The Bridger Mountains (photo near Sacajawea Peak) and the Horse Shoe Hills (Bozeman area)

 3. Lewis and Clark Caverns and Jefferson Canyon near Three Forks